near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

 When testing we should also check that the contract does not allow invalid calls.
-We will check that the contract doesn't allow us to make a bid with less NEAR tokens than the previous.
+The next part checks that the contract doesn't allow for bids with fewer NEAR tokens than the previous to be made.

 <Tabs groupId="code-tabs">